exxeleron/enterprise-components/tutorial/Lesson05/README.md

 #### FLEX check level - sample queries

-As mentioned before, `FLEX` allows to execute queries that conform to allowed namespaces and do not contain any words specified in `stopWords`.
+As mentioned before, `FLEX` allows to execute queries that conform to allowed namespaces and do not contain any words specified in `stopWords`:

 ```
 // query executed on access.ap as 'demo' user